Development of stadiums in English football: Blackburn Rovers

-There are long-term plans to redevelop the 1988-built Riverside Stand which would raise Ewood Park's capacity by around 9,000 to 41,000.
+It was reported in 2009 that there were long-term plans to redevelop the 1988-built Riverside Stand, which would raise Ewood Park's capacity by around 9,000 to 41,000.
 The stadium became all-seater for the 1994–95 season after a two-year reconstruction programme which saw three of the stadium's stands rebuilt.
-The reconstruction of the Darwen End saw the demolition of the Fernhurst Mill and the new Jack Walker Stand's construction saw the demolition of houses along Nuttall Street, so by the time Blackburn were league champions in 1995, the stadium held nearly 32,000 fans all-seated.
+The reconstruction of the Darwen End saw the demolition of the Fernhurst Mill and the new Jack Walker Stand's construction saw the demolition of some houses along Nuttall Street, so by the time Blackburn were Premier League champions in 1995, the stadium held nearly 32,000 fans all-seated.

-Any further development in the foreseeable future depends on an increase of attendance, as attendances have regularly been below Ewood Park's full capacity since relegation from the Premier League at the end of 2011–12 season.